 IESE consistently ranks among the top 10 in widely recognized rankings such as the Economist, the Financial Times and Business Week.
 For information on the latest rankings, visit our website.

-An ethics course is part of the first year of the program’s curricula, in addition, ethics are interwoven throughout the program by IESE faculty members when leading case discussions, as we believe that ethics should be taken in consideration when taking every business decision.
+An ethics course is part of the program’s curricula.
+In addition, ethics are interwoven throughout the program by IESE faculty members when leading case discussions, as we believe that ethics should be taken in consideration when taking every business decision.

 No, the program takes place at IESE Madrid Campus only.

-IESE seeks outstanding candidates who have potentially strong leadership skills, a quality university education, international backgrounds and are good citizens with the ability to make a positive impact in the corporate world.
+IESE seeks outstanding candidates who have strong leadership skills, a quality university education, international background and are good citizens with the ability to make a positive impact in the corporate world.
 In addition, IESE seeks to recruit internationally diverse candidates.

-IESE MiM students have an average age of 23, although a few students may be slightly older.
-In some cases, depending on the age and experience of the students, other IESE programs – such as the MBA is recommended – as they may fit best with specific professional goals.
+IESE MiM students have an average age of 23, although a few students may be slightly older or younger.
+In some cases, depending on the age and experience of the students, other IESE programs – such as the MBA – are recommended as they may fit best with specific professional goals.